larawang/Time-Series-Analysis-A-Yen-for-the-Future/README.md

 2. Based on the time series analysis, we decided not to buy Japanese yen now because the risk of yen expected to increase.

-*All analysis is on Starter Code folder
+* Please find all analysis in Starter Code folder